f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 Below is a brief description of what each sw-component is responsible for, and some example logging messages when DEBUG is enabled.
 Note that when DEBUG level is set these messages are not intended for customers, they are for F5 developers and support personnel.

-**alert-service** - The Alert Service runs on the both System Controllers and also each blade.
+**alert-service** - The Alert Service runs on both System Controllers and also each blade.
 "Alarm" is the user-facing term for alerts.
-Applications can send an AlertNotification or ThresholdNotification message over ZeroMQ to their local alert service.
+Applications can send an AlertNotification or ThresholdNotification messages to their local alert service.
 The blades and the standby controller forward all alert messages to the alert service running on the active controller.
 It aggregates all alerts and publishes them to ConfD.